Average Reading Time: 4 minutes and 52 seconds

 Ayurveda and Alcohol

 Alcohol has been used in Ayurveda for thousands of years.
 From preserving herbs and foods, creating bacteria-free beverages, preparation of herbal medicine and making herbs more potent, it certainly isn’t a substance that has been avoided.
 Navigation of the pros and cons of alcohol has been understood in Ayurveda.

 - Bhumyamalaki (Phyllanthus amarus) – is Ayurveda’s most revered liver-protective herb.
-In one study, it supported the healthy function of liver cells when exposed to alcohol stress.
-(2) In another study, Bhumyamalaki enhanced liver cell recovery from alcohol-induced liver cell injury.
-It did so by restoring liver enzymes to normal levels after injury.
+In one study, it supported the healthy function of liver cells when exposed to temporary oxidative stress caused by alcohol.
+(2) In another study, Bhumyamalaki enhanced liver cell recovery from mild to moderate alcohol exposure via the stimulation of liver enzymes that combat alcohol-induced oxidative stress.
 (3)

-- Barberry (Berberis vulgaris) – are extremely bitter, vitamin C-rich berries that have been used for centuries to protect the liver, increase bile flow, support healthy cell replication (4) and healthy blood sugar.
-Studies suggest that barberry is rich in an alkaloid called berberine and is a potent antioxidant and liver-protectant against toxins.
+- Barberry (Berberis vulgaris) – are extremely bitter, vitamin C-rich berries that have been used for centuries to protect the liver, increase bile flow, and support healthy blood sugar.
+(4) Studies suggest that barberry is rich in an alkaloid called berberine and is a potent antioxidant and liver-protectant against toxins.
 (4)